rackerlabs/support-how-to/content/cloud-servers/postgresql-creating-and-dropping-roles.md

     postgres@demo:~$

-The `-P` flag prompts you to set a password for the new role, and the `-E` flag indicates that the password should be stored as an MD5-encrypted string.
+The `-P` flag prompts you to set a password for the new role, and the `-E` flag indicates to store the password as an MD5-encrypted string.

 To verify the role creation, connect to `psql` and run the following command: